Katario/thelist_react_front/README.md

+The List

-This app purpose is to manage differents types of lists.
+This app purpose is to manage differents types of lists and writing notes.

 To Start:
 - docker-compose build && docker-compose up